pericles-project/pet/README.md

 The tool has not been released at this time, as we are waiting authorisation for its licensing.
 The process is already in act and the tool should be avalaible soon.

-Documentation on getting the tool to work can be found on the wiki:
+Documentation on getting the tool to work can be found on the [project wiki](https://github.com/pericles-project/pet/wiki)